wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 == Upgrade Notice ==

-= 2.1.1 =
+= 2.1.2 =
-* Bux fixed - incorrect object reference in class-intelliwidget-metabox causing taxonomy menu to fail on child profile.
+* Bug fixed - not loading child profile meta box on new posts.
-* New feature: taxonomy menu content option.
-Creates menu of terms from any taxonomy with multiple config options.
+* Bug fixed - not loading IntelliWidgetAdmin class when ajax call does not set is_admin before plugin execution

 == Getting Started ==